 - Animesque: Played with; while the character designs are definitely western, the overall aesthetic of the show is strongly influenced by anime.
 Bee's dream in the second episode feels like something out of Studio Ghibli.
-In terms of style there's also small things like sweatdrops and noses occasionally disappearing.
-The second season is co-produced by Japanese studio OLM Incorporated, pushing it even further into this trope.
+In terms of style, there are also small things like sweatdrops and noses occasionally disappearing.
+The character designs later become more reminiscent of a typical anime style, particularly in Lazy in Space.

 - April Fools' Day: Cartoon Hangover posted a Q&A session with Puppycat of dubious canonical status on April 1st.
 Of course, none of Puppycat's lines are translated.